Rectum: Microanatomy

-The microanatomy of the wall of the rectum is similar to the rest of the gastrointestinal tract; namely, that it possesses a mucosa with a lining of a single layer of column-shaped cells with mucous-secreting goblet cells interspersed, resting on a lamina propria, with a layer of smooth muscle called muscularis mucosa.
+The microanatomy of the wall of the rectum is similar to the rest of the gastrointestinal tract; namely, that it possesses a mucosa with a lining of a single layer of column-shaped cells with mucus-secreting goblet cells interspersed, resting on a lamina propria, with a layer of smooth muscle called muscularis mucosa.
 This sits on an underlying submucosa of connective tissue, surrounded by a muscularis propria of two bands of muscle, an inner circular band and an outer longitudinal one.
 There are a higher concentration of goblet cells in the rectal mucosa than other parts of the gastrointestinal tract.

 The lining of the rectum changes sharply at the line where the rectum meets the anus.
 Here, the lining changes from the column-shaped cells of the rectum to multiple layers of flat cells.

 Function

 The rectum acts as a temporary storage site for feces.
 The rectum receives fecal material from the descending colon, transmitted through regular muscle contractions called peristalsis.
 As the rectal walls expand due to the materials filling it from within, stretch receptors from the nervous system located in the rectal walls stimulate the desire to pass feces, a process called defecation.

 An internal and external anal sphincter, and resting contraction of the puborectalis, prevent leakage of feces (fecal incontinence).
 As the rectum becomes more distended, the sphincters relax and a reflex expulsion of the contents of the rectum occurs.
 Expulsion occurs through contractions of the muscles of the rectum.

 The urge to voluntarily defecate occurs after the rectal pressure increases to beyond 18 mmHg; and reflex expulsion at 55 mmHg.
 In voluntary defecation, in addition to contraction of the rectal muscles and relaxation of the external anal sphincter, abdominal muscle contraction, and relaxation of the puborectalis muscle occurs.
 This acts to make the angle between the rectum and anus straighter, and facilitate defecation.